HolosDev/CEREScript-Core01-BI/Documents/Structure.md

   * "Abolish": end the `SpoolInstance`
 * 1: Jump the retained `SpoolInstance`
 * 16~23: Add readVP/writeVP in SpoolInstance
-  * Usually, BI do not add a new VP when Spool initiate Variable
+  * Usually, BI does not add a new VP when Spool initiate Variable
 * 24~31: Remove readVP/writeVP in SpoolInstance
   * Usually, BI do not remove a VP when Spool initiate Variable
 * 32~47: Invoke a new `SpoolInstance`
-  * Should remove number limitation by array
+  * Should remove number limitation by an array
 * 48~63: Stop other `SpoolInstance`
-  * Should remove number limitation by array
+  * Should remove number limitation by an array